Navis Rail Planning – Design and Scheduling Tools for Freight Railroads

-Boss is Biarri Rail’s platform for rapid application of powerful planning and operational tools across your key freight rail assets.
+Navis Rail, powered by Biarri Rail, is the leading platform for rapid application of powerful planning and operational tools across your key freight rail assets.
 In the era of precision scheduled railroading, rail carriers need tools for the production of optimized scheduled train, railcar, locomotive and crew plans based on a real customer demand.
-The primary goal of Boss Rail Planning is to determine the most efficient and legal set of trains to deliver a set of customer freight and the optimal allocation of locomotives, cars and crews.
+The primary goal of Navis Rail Planning is to determine the most efficient and legal set of trains to deliver a set of customer freight and the optimal allocation of locomotives, cars and crews.

 To manage assets and build the most efficient train schedules, rail planners need to be able to: